—————————————————————————————————————————————

 Gotthelf

 also told my mother about his experiences in the Army.
-At the time he turned 18 or 19 years
+At the time he turned 18 or 19 years old,

-officers, decided to join the Russian Army.
-Gotthelf eventually became a quartermaster
+decided to join the Russian Army.
+Gotthelf

-responsible for securing food for his troops and served in the Crimea (near
+and served in the Crimea (near Turkey).

-every week into Turkey to obtain food, and he always said that the Turks had
+He had to cross the border every week into Turkey to obtain food, and he

-the prettiest women he had ever seen.
+always said that the Turks had the prettiest women he had ever seen.
+In Bethlehem he worked in the Bethlehem Silk

-In Bethlehem he worked in the Bethlehem Silk Company as a silk weaver.
+Company as a silk weaver.

 NOTES (by Fred Coffey):